ootho/data_science/mobile_recomender/README.md

 ## Project Objective and Tasks

-The mobile operator offers two tariff plans: "Smart" and "Ultra".
-The goal is to conduct a preliminary analysis of the tariffs on a small sample of customers and determine which tariff is more promising for the operator.
-Additionally, a model will be built to recommend a specific tariff to users.
+The goal is to conduct a preliminary analysis of two tariffs on a small sample of customers and determine which tariff is more promising for the operator.

 **Tech Stack: Python, Pandas, Seaborn, Scikit-learn, SciPy**